-You can return the modem router to its factory settings.
-Use the end of a paper clip or a similar object to press and hold the Reset button on the back of the modem router for at least seven seconds.
-The modem router resets, and returns to the factory configuration settings shown in the following table.
+You can return the cable modem to its factory settings.
+Use the end of a paper clip or a similar object to press and hold the Reset button on the back of the cable modem for at least seven seconds.
+The cable modem resets, and returns to the factory configuration settings shown in the following table.